youssefhamila/Health_ETL/README.md

 3. **Check Results:**
    - Open your web browser and navigate to [http://127.0.0.1:5000/read/first-chunk](http://127.0.0.1:5000/read/first-chunk) to check the results.

+4. **check logs:**
+    you can check logs under /logs
+    - /logs/etl.log : all treansformation/errors related the ETL
+    - /logs/flask_app.log : all requests/errors related the Flask app

 ## Running Unit Tests

 - To run the unit tests, execute the following command: